 my married name was changed from a name with a beautiful Jewish significance to a very anglo sounding name when my husband's grandfather came over from White Russia in the early 1900's.
 When we got married we were thinking of changing it back but my husbands' parents didn't want us to.
 If we ever make aliyah though, we will probably do so.
 At this point I feel like the surnames are not as significant as (Hebrew) first names and I wish I knew more of the Hebrew names of our ancestors.
 It's also interesting to note that in this day and age a "Jewish name" doesn't mean you're Jewish (assuming that your definition goes by the halachic one of matrilineal descent).
 Danielle Rosenfeld wasn't Jewish, but Chris Smith was!

 there is a cute story with our family name - there were 2 boys that grew up in Europe and were given a despicable name by the "poritz" (landowner) since they were poor - the more money you gave him, the better the name you were given. when they both moved to EY, although unrelated, they chose to use the same name - Gold...

-I love hearing the respectful viewpoints of my readers.
-The purpose of my blog is Jewish unity via mutual respect and education, and OOTOB reserves the right to decline or edit any comment.
+The purpose of OOTOB is Jewish unity via mutual respect and education, and we reserve the right to decline or edit any comments.
 Comments are moderated, so it may take some time for your comment to appear.
 Thank you for your participation!